ndebuhr/isidro/README.md

 > Isidro is an Anthos- and GKE-based microservices chatbot

 Isidro includes:
-* Connectors to Slack and Mattermost for event subscription and response
+* Prebuilt connectors to Slack and Mattermost for event subscription and response
 * Policy- and NLP-based workflow planning
 * Automated execution of workflows (e.g., provisioning, deployments, and test execution)
 * Automated presentation of data (e.g., deployment metrics, performance testing results, and spam trends)
-* Cross-regional deployment
-   * Regional workload clusters in us-central1 (Council Bluffs, USA), europe-north1 (Hamina, Finland), and southamerica-east1 (São Paulo, Brazil)
-   * Regional MCI config cluster (GKE autopilot) in northamerica-northeast1 (Montreal, Canada)
+* Bundled, self-hosted Mattermost instance for development, debugging, and testing
+* Well-established paths for both development and production deployments
+    * DEV: 2 clusters, 2 regions, 5 zones, and a regional Cloud Spanner instance
+    * PROD: 6 clusters, 6 regions, 13 zone, and a multi-regional Cloud Spanner instance
 * Security features like binary authorization, mTLS, workload identity, and network policies

 ![Isidro Map](images/isidro-map.png)